MansahibSingh/BLINKIT-SALES-CUSTOMER-INSIGHTS-DASHBOARD/README.md

 The objective of this project was to develop an interactive and dynamic Power BI dashboard to analyze Blinkit’s sales performance, customer satisfaction, and inventory distribution.
 The goal was to provide business stakeholders with actionable insights into sales trends, customer ratings, and outlet-level performance to drive data-informed decisions.

-###🧠 Business Requirements:
+**🧠 Business Requirements:**

 The analysis aimed to:

-.
-Understand total and average sales metrics.
+* Understand total and average sales metrics.

-.
-Identify best- and worst-performing items.
+* Identify best- and worst-performing items.

-.
-Explore customer satisfaction using average ratings.
+* Explore customer satisfaction using average ratings.

-.
-Break down sales and performance by outlet type, location, and size.
+* Break down sales and performance by outlet type, location, and size.

-Visualize insights to support business strategies and operational improvements.
+* Visualize insights to support business strategies and operational improvements.

-📊 Key KPIs Tracked:
+**📊 Key KPIs Tracked:**

-Total Sales – Overall revenue generated from items sold.
+1. Total Sales – Overall revenue generated from items sold.

-Average Sales – Average revenue per sale.
+2. Average Sales – Average revenue per sale.

-Number of Items – Total count of different items sold.
+3. Number of Items – Total count of different items sold.

-Average Rating – Average customer satisfaction score.
+4. Average Rating – Average customer satisfaction score.

-📈 Dashboard Features & Visualizations:
+**📈 Dashboard Features & Visualizations:**

 The dashboard contains multiple charts and visuals to highlight meaningful patterns, including:

-Donut Charts for total sales by fat content and outlet size.
+* Donut Charts for total sales by fat content and outlet size.

-Bar Charts to compare item-type performance.
+* Bar Charts to compare item-type performance.

-Stacked Column Charts for fat content by outlet.
+* Stacked Column Charts for fat content by outlet.

-Line Charts for outlet establishment analysis over the years.
+* Line Charts for outlet establishment analysis over the years.

-Funnel Map to show geographical distribution of sales.
+* Funnel Map to show geographical distribution of sales.

-Matrix Cards displaying all metrics by outlet type in a comparative grid.
+* Matrix Cards displaying all metrics by outlet type in a comparative grid.

-Filter Panel enabling dynamic filtering by location, outlet size, and item type.
+* Filter Panel enabling dynamic filtering by location, outlet size, and item type.

 🔄 End-to-End Workflow:
 Requirement Gathering